devlucasmartins1/devlucasmartins1/README.md

 -->

 ## Hello World!
-My name is Lucas Martins, I am web developer passioned for technologies and study by my self.
-I have already taken several online web and mobile programming courses.
-I consider myself a beginner in the world of programming, but I intend to reach greater heights.
-I believe in the power of education and that every day is a new challenge because there is always something new to learn.
+I'm Lucas, a highly motivated and experienced web developer with four years of dedicated experience in web development.
+I have great skills in designing, developing, and testing web applications, as well as in-depth knowledge of relevant programming languages, libraries, and frameworks.

+My passion for problem-solving drives me to find efficient solutions in web development.
+I'm recognized for my self-management skills and commitment to delivering exceptional results.

+In addition to my work as a developer, I'm also a content creator at @devlucasmartins10, where I share technology-related knowledge.
+I believe that sharing experiences and learnings is a valuable way to strengthen the technology community.

 <ul>
 <li>🔭 I’m currently working on saas type personal projects</li>